Teaching Degrees

 The cost of your studies depends on various factors: How expensive is the city where you are studying?
 What fees does the higher education institution charge?
 What kind of lifestyle do you pursue?

 Another cost factor is tuition fees.
 You can breathe a sigh of relief here: state higher education institutions mostly do not charge tuition fees in Germany.
 However, please note that there may be exceptions in the case of long-term students or those studying for a second degree (Master’s degrees mostly do not count here as a second degree).
 However, you should be aware of the semester contributions.
 These are usually between 100 and 400 euros.
-However, the semester contribution often covers your semester ticket for public transport.
+Sometimes your semester contribution covers a ticket for local public transport or you can purchase a discounted ticket.
+Depending on where you study, this may be valid for the city, the region or even for all of Germany.
+Ask your higher education institution whether such an offer is currently available.

 Of course, you will also have to pay other costs, but these depend very much on you individually and on your situation.
 For example, after a certain age, you have to pay into the health insurance fund yourself, you have to buy books or you may want to eat out.
 For everyday life, however, the cafeteria and libraries, for example, offer good opportunities to save money!